NiftySoft/example-spring-data-jpa/README.md

 ### Streaming Cursors

 Spring Data JPA can return large chunks of data as part of a java.util.stream.Stream, rather than making a single massive call to the database to return all of the data.
-See `WidgetRepository::findAllStreamBy`.
+See [`WidgetRepository::findAllStreamBy`](https://github.com/NiftySoft/example-spring-data-jpa/blob/master/src/main/java/com/niftysoft/example/repository/WidgetRepository.java#L48).

+Please know that Spring **ignores** most things between `find`, `findAll`, or `findDistinct` and `By`.
+You can insert your own words there to distinguish between different methods.
+This does not appear to be very well documented at this time.

 **Caveat:** This still needs to be tested against an actual DB container.
 (H2 doesn't count!)